cfpb/hmda-platform/kubernetes/keycloak/README.md

 1. The base image `FROM` command is modified to remove the `BASE_REGISTRY` argument.
 1. The package mamager in the first `RUN` command is modified to use `apt` rather than `dnf`

+This Keycloak image can be built by running `docker build -t <registry>/keycloak .` from this directory.

 # Deploying Keycloak

 Keycloak is deployed using the [helm chart by Codecentric](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak) and the `values.yaml` contained in this directory.